Abdullah204/GUC-autoEval/README.md

 # GUC-autoEval
 A chrome extension that automates academic evaluation for GUC students.
+If you find it helpful, share it with your colleagues.

 # How to use :